Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 -
  - Service Monitoring
 	 - It should monitor the core systemd services and generated the syslog for system ready state.
-	 - Generate  'system ready' syslog message when the core services are up and port initailation is done.
+	 - Generate  'system ready' syslog message when all the core services are up and port initailation is done.
 	 - Generate 'system not ready' syslog message when one of the service goes down.

-Service   |   Action
-Memoy | syslog
-Other services

 ### 1.1.2 Configuration and Management Requirements

  - Threshold levels are dervied from the system configurations.